A Multidimensional Szemer\'edi Theorem in the primes: Introduction

 \subsection{Outline of the paper}

-In Section 2 we describe the type of parametric weight systems $\{\nu_{q,f} \}_{f \in \HH,\,q\in Z}$ that we encounter later on.
+In Section 2 we describe the type of parametric weight systems $\{\nu_{q,f} \}_{f \in \HH,\,q\in Z}$ we encounter later on.
 Here we also discuss their basic properties such as stability and symmetry.
-In Section 3 we introduce the energy increment argument for parametric systems, as well as prove a regularity lemma.
+Though the notations are more complex most argument are variants of the one described in section 1.6, see \eqref{1.6.5}, based only on the Cauchy-Schwarz inequality and the linear forms condition. \\\ The main argument starts in Section 3 where we introduce the energy increment argument for parametric weight systems on hypergraphs, and prove a hypergraph regularity lemma.
 Section 4 is devoted to proving the counting and removal lemmas.
 Many of our arguments in Section 3 and Section 4 may be viewed as an extension of those in \cite{T1}.
 In the last section we obtain our main results stated in the introduction.
-The basic properties of weighted box norms are discussed in an Appendix.\\\\ As for our notations most, of our variables are vector type, although we do not emphasize this.
-We think of the initial data $\De=\{v_0,\ldots,v_d\}$ being fixed throughout, and do not denote the dependence on various elements of $\De$.
+The basic properties of weighted box norms are discussed in an appendix. \\\\ As for our notations, most of our variables are vector type, although we do not emphasize this.
+We think of the initial data $\De=\{v_0,\ldots,v_d\}$ being fixed throughout, and do not denote the dependence of various quantities on them.
 For example we write $Y=O(X)$ or $Y\ls X$ if $Y\leq C\,X$ for some constant $C>0$ depending only on the vectors $v_i$ or the dimension $d$.
-If $y_1,\ldots,y_s$ and $X$ additional parameters we write $O_{y_1,\ldots,y_s}(X)$ for a quantity $Y$ bounded by $C(y_1,\ldots,y_s)X$ or equivalently $Y\ls_{y_1,\ldots,y_s}\,X$. \\\\ We'll utilize the linear forms condition throughout the paper, giving rise to error terms which tends to 0 as both $N\to\infty$ and $W\to \infty$ for any fixed choice of the parameters $y_1,\ldots,y_s$ on which they may depend.
-The standard notation for such terms would be $o_{N,W\to\infty;y_1,\ldots,y_s}(1)$, which for simplicity we will write $o_{y_1,\ldots,y_s}(1)$.
+If $y_1,\ldots,y_s$ and $X$ are additional parameters we write $O_{y_1,\ldots,y_s}(X)$ for a quantity $Y$ bounded by $C(y_1,\ldots,y_s)X$ or equivalently $Y\ls_{y_1,\ldots,y_s}\,X$. \\\\ Though most of our constructions depend on $N$, we will not indicate that to emphasize that all other terms in our estimates are independent of $N$ as well as the parameters appearing in them.
+We'll utilize the linear forms condition throughout the paper, giving rise to error terms which tend to 0 as both $N\to\infty$ and $W\to \infty$ for any fixed choice of the parameters $y_1,\ldots,y_s$ on which they may depend.
+The standard notation for such terms would be $o_{N,W\to\infty;y_1,\ldots,y_s}(1)$, for simplicity we will write $o_{y_1,\ldots,y_s}(1)$.
 Finally as all estimates in the linear forms condition involving the weights $\nu_b$ are independent of the choice of $b$ we write in certain places $\nu=\nu_b$ for the purpose of simplifying the notation.